doocs/leetcode/solution/0000-0099/0038.Count and Say/README_EN.md

 	<li><code>countAndSay(n)</code> is the way you would &quot;say&quot; the digit string from <code>countAndSay(n-1)</code>, which is then converted into a different digit string.</li>
 </ul>

-<p>To determine how you &quot;say&quot; a digit string, split it into the <strong>minimal</strong> number of groups so that each group is a contiguous section all of the <strong>same character.</strong> Then for each group, say the number of characters, then say the character.
-To convert the saying into a digit string, replace the counts with a number and concatenate every saying.</p>
+<p>To determine how you &quot;say&quot; a digit string, split it into the <strong>minimal</strong> number of substrings such that each substring contains exactly <strong>one</strong> unique digit.
+Then for each substring, say the number of digits, then say the digit.
+Finally, concatenate every said digit.</p>

 <p>For example, the saying and conversion for digit string <code>&quot;3322251&quot;</code>:</p>
 <img alt="" src="https://fastly.jsdelivr.net/gh/doocs/leetcode@main/solution/0000-0099/0038.Count%20and%20Say/images/countandsay.jpg" style="width: 581px; height: 172px;" />